Best Colleges for Homeschoolers in the US

 MIT

 MIT has made the application process easy and straightforward for homeschoolers.
 Their application process is the same for all students, no matter their educational backgrounds.
-However, the admissions committee does recommend that homeschoolers should demonstrate the following qualities in their application:
+However, the admissions committee recommends that homeschoolers should demonstrate the following qualities in their application:

-• Initiative: show entrepreneurial spirit and that they’ve made the most out of their opportunities.
+• Initiative: show entrepreneurial spirit and they’ve made the most of their opportunities.

-• Advanced classes: such as IB or AP classes, taken outside of their home school environment, through either a local college or online.
+• Advanced classes: such as IB or AP classes, taken outside their home school environment, through a local college, or online.

-• Extracurricular activities: that show that the student has engaged in their community.
+• Extracurricular activities: Show that the student has engaged in their community.

-• Summer programs: can be taken as a way of showing that you can work with other students.
+• Summer programs: can be taken to show that you can work with other students.

 Harvard

-Harvard is dedicated to making sure homeschoolers have the same opportunities as their other applicants.
-To make it easier for homeschoolers to apply, transcripts can be created by the family member that was in charge of their schooling.
+Harvard is dedicated to ensuring homeschoolers have the same opportunities as their other applicants.
+To make it easier for homeschoolers to apply, transcripts can be created by the family member in charge of their schooling.

 Harvard also does not require students to submit their SAT or ACT scores as a part of the admissions process.
 These exams can often be difficult for homeschoolers due to their unconventional curriculum.
 Not having to sit these exams means you do not have to take extra time out of your schedule to learn what is tested and how to study for them.